 Liners: The clear liners are used with direct push rigs.
 This method is appropriate only for unconsolidated materials.
 The sampling depth that can be achieved varies depending on the rig and the lithologies that are encountered.
 Typically, the rig operator will:

-Place the liner inside the metal probe rod
+Place the liner inside the metal probe rod,

-Select a point holder with an opening appropriate for the site lithology and screw it on the probe rod
+Select a point holder with an opening appropriate for the site lithology and screw it on the probe rod,

-Advance the rod a full rod length
+Advance the rod a full rod length,

-Retrieve the rod
+Retrieve the rod,

-Remove the point holder
+Remove the point holder,

 Remove the liner, and